 Note that some people also have rules about things like only trading with a recognizable brand or an enterprise with years of success.
 Depending on how conservative or aggressive you want to be as a trader, you might adopt some of these strategies or abandon them in favor of other conditions, like having a solid business model regardless of time in operation or offering a certain type of product or service.

-Trading Stocks for a Living
+Can you Trade Stocks for a Living?

 Thousands of people trade stocks as their full-time job, and thousands of others enjoy trading part-time.
 How you approach stocks is entirely up to you.
 You can figure out how to make money trading stocks at home, or you can pursue day trading as a career.